UAV-Assisted Wireless Communications: An Experimental Analysis of A2G and G2A Channels: Experimental Results

+This section shows the results of the three experimental scenarios presented in Section IV.
+The results are presented in separate plots for each scenario and performance metric.
+The RSSI measurements along the distance are also compared with theoretical models, such as Friis and two-ray ground-reflection models.\looseness=-1

-\subsection{Scenario A: Received Signal Strength and Throughput vs. UAV heading}
+\subsection{Scenario A: RSSI and Throughput vs. UAV Heading}

-\cref{fig4} presents the ERP of each antenna by measuring RSSI from the packets received by the antennas.
+\cref{fig3} presents a radar diagram with the measured RSSI of the packets received at the UAV antennas, depending on the relative heading between the UAV and the UE at a Euclidean distance of 206~m.
 The 1st Antenna (red color) represents the antenna oriented North/South, and 2nd Antenna (blue color) represents the antenna positioned East/West.
-The orange line represents the RSSI of the Friis theoretical model, considering an isotropic antenna, and was drawn only as a reference to the peak RSSI expected for each antenna when aligned with the direction of maximum gain.
-As can be seen, because of the misalignment the orientation of the antennas the radiation pattern in the East-West direction for the red antenna as well as in the North-south direction for the blue antenna is so different from Friis models.
-If the summation of both antennas is considered this issue will be solved.
+A simplified representation of a UAV with a red and a blue antenna, depicted in ~\cref{fig3}, was also added to help interpret the radar diagram.
+The orange line represents the RSSI of the Friis theoretical model, considering an isotropic antenna, and represents the peak RSSI expected for each antenna when aligned with the direction of maximum gain.
+We can conclude that the radiation pattern is narrow and does not cover the sides of the UAV to provide consistent Wi-Fi coverage to a specific area.
+Nevertheless, considering both antennas as a whole, which is possible when considering MIMO, the signal of the same stream being received by multiple antennas can be combined.\looseness=-1

+\cref{fig4a} shows the effective resulting RSSI for one spatial stream when summing the power (in dB) of the signals received in both antennas.
+Note that the radar diagrams in \cref{fig3} and \cref{fig4a} can also be interpreted as ERP diagrams if we consider the orange line as the 0~dBm reference.
+Therefore, since the antennas are dipoles with omni-directional radiation patterns, and considering their mounting orientations, the resulting ERP met our expectations.
+Furthermore, it was important to see in effect the capability of the MIMO-capable antenna system to be able to transparently combine the signal of both antennas related to a single stream.\looseness=-1